Remember

-You feel your chest tighten, your face get hot, and suddenly you’re snapping at everyone around you, even people who had nothing to do with it.
+Picture this: You have a super stressful day and when you get home your family starts to annoy you.
+You feel your chest tighten, your face gets hot, and suddenly everyone around you is your least favorite person, even people who had nothing to do with it.
 Maybe you yell, slam a door, or say something you don’t mean.
-Later, you feel guilty or embarrassed, but in the moment, it felt impossible to control.
+Later, you feel guilty or embarrassed, but in the moment, it feels impossible to control.
 That’s anger without emotional regulation.

 Anger is a completely normal, natural emotion that everyone feels.
 It’s a signal that something feels unfair, overwhelming or hurtful.
 Learning to understand your anger, recognize your triggers, and express it in healthy ways is called emotional regulation, and it's one of the most important skills you can develop for your mental health and relationships.